Diverticulosis and Diverticulitis

 If you have diverticulitis, your doctor will prescribe antibiotics, and may recommend a liquid diet and bed rest to help your colon recover.
 If you have severe pain or an infection, you may need to be treated in a hospital so that antibiotics can be given intravenously (into a vein).

 If fever continues, you may have an abscess, which can develop when a diverticulum becomes perforated (develops a hole).
 An abscess is a collection of pus.
 A surgeon then will help your doctor plan the next step: drainage or surgery.
 The choice depends on the extent of the problem and your overall health.
 Drainage means that the surgeon cleans out the pus.

 Emergency surgery is required to treat peritonitis, the most serious potential complication of diverticulitis.
 Peritonitis requires surgical repair as well as intravenous antibiotics.

-Surgery also may be required during the hospital stay to treat a particularly severe episode of diverticulitis or other complications.
+Surgery also may be required during the hospital stay to treat a particularly severe episode of diverticulitis.
 These include continuous bleeding, perforation of an abscess, attachment of two organs by a fistula, or colon obstruction caused by scarring from previous episodes of diverticulitis.